linsam/enetmgr/README.txt

 monitors (runit, s6, nosh, other daemon-tools) and service management (nosh?, s6-rc, anopa) that are lighter weight than systemd.
 It just misses a monitor/manager for networking.

+status: pre-alpha.
+Not functinal.
+Mostly in design and experimentation phase.